deadly-nightshade/aiatl2025/backend/README.md

-# Flask API with Google Gemini Agentic System
+# FastAPI Medical AI Analysis System

-This is a Flask API that implements a comprehensive agentic system using Google Gemini AI for medical content analysis, hallucination detection, and compliance checking.
+This is a FastAPI application that implements a comprehensive agentic system using Google Gemini AI for medical content analysis, hallucination detection, and compliance checking.

 ## Features